chubin/wttr.in/README.md

 Nuremberg: 🌦 +5⁰C
 ```

+Available preconfigured formats: 1, 2, 3, 4 and custom format using a percent notation.

 ## Moon phases

 wttr.in can also be used to check the phase of the Moon.
 This example shows how to see the current Moon phase: